The number one thing you need to know before going out to metal detect anywhere, GET PERMISSION.

 In the United States, a law called the Treasure Trove Law states that a ‘treasure trove’ goes to the finder.
 That is if the finder is NOT TRESPASSING.
 If this is the case, then the finder that is trespassing must give the treasure trove over to the owner of that land or area.

-Disclaimer: I am NOT a lawyer, and this is in no way legal advice.
+Disclaimer: I am NOT a lawyer, I am certainly NOT your lawyer, and this is in no way legal advice.
 The information here is only general information that has been gathered about U.S. laws regarding metal detecting, magnet fishing, gold prospecting, or any ‘searching for treasure.’
 I do not know every rule, and I do not keep up with each state’s laws.
 I will do my best to provide you with a general understanding of basic laws.
 Many of these laws can be overly complicated, and they do differ from State to State.
 It is always best to do your research for your state before heading out.

 Defining a Treasure Trove

 A “Treasure Trove” can mean many different things.
-It can be refined gold and silver; it can be bullion or something made into coin.
+It can be refined gold and silver; it can be bullion or something made into a coin.
 Paper money is considered a treasure trove and has been referred to as “any treasure that has been found.”

 The age of the treasure is also taken into consideration when it comes to the treasure trove laws.
 For example, any coins, gold, silver, paper money, or any treasure found must have been lost or hidden for a long time, and the original owner was doubtful to have recovered it.

 There are three different types of property when it comes to the law:

 Mislaid property is when the property owner intentionally sets aside that item and then forgets where they put it or forgets about it altogether.

 Lost property is such property in there the owner involuntarily loses it due to their carelessness.
 The owner of the said property also does not know where that lost property is.
 If you come across ‘lost property,’ the finder receives title to that property unless the actual owner can come forward and can adequately claim the lost property.